China & APAC consolidation

 How do you convert PRC GAAP to IFRS for group consolidation?

-We build a repeatable bridge from China ledgers to parent reporting lines with clearly documented adjustments, so the same logic can be reused every close and audited without rework.
+We build a repeatable bridge from China ledgers to parent reporting lines with clearly documented adjustments, so the same logic can be reused every close and become auditor-reviewable with less back-and-forth.

 Why does China subsidiary reporting fail at group level?